{\AE} codes

 As a result, there has been considerable experimental effort to bring molecules into the quantum toolbox.
 Diatomic molecules have been prepared in single quantum states and entangled~\cite{yan_observation_2013,ni_dipolar_2018, seeselberg_extending_2018, burchesky_rotational_2021, cairncross_assembly_2021, gregory_robust_2021, holland_-demand_2022,christakis_probing_2023}; polyatomic molecules are beginning to be explored with already some success in trapping and cooling~\cite{ertmer_laser_1985, weinstein_magnetic_1998,mengel_helium_2000, campbell_magnetic_2007,steinecker_improved_2016,kozyryev_sisyphus_2017,mitra_direct_2020, stollenwerk_cooling_2020, mitra_pathway_2022,sawaoka_zeeman-sisyphus_2023}; and a number of laser-free quantum logic schemes have been proposed~\cite{mills_dipolephonon_2020, campbell_dipole-phonon_2019,mintert_ion-trap_2001, johanning_individual_2009, ospelkaus_microwave_2011, brown_single-qubit-gate_2011, timoney_quantum_2011,sutherland_versatile_2019}.

-Though the application of molecular structure to quantum logic is not yet well understood, a recent \eczoo[molecular code]{molecular}~\cite{albert_robust_2020} proposal revealed the possibility of utilizing various rotational state spaces for a robust encoding of information.
+{There are only a few proposals \cite{demille_quantum_2002, zeppenfeld2023robust, wei_quantum_2016} for using the \textit{entire} molecular structure for quantum logic}.
+A recent \eczoo[molecular code]{molecular}~\cite{albert_robust_2020} proposal revealed the possibility of utilizing various rotational state spaces for a robust encoding of information.
 Such codes protect information against noise that causes the angular position or momentum to change by only a small amount.
 We show that such a rigid-body noise model is not always relevant to the physical noise present in more general systems, necessitating a search for other types of encodings.
 Molecular code states are also difficult to create, requiring an infinite superposition of angular momentum eigenstates and, ideally, a high average angular momentum.
 A more compact code could thus be more amenable to current and near-term quantum devices.

 Real noise in atomic and molecular systems differs from the typically studied and relatively well-behaved Pauli-type noise \eczoo{qubits_into_qubits}.
-A noise process resulting from interactions with an environment may induce one or more transitions between a system's basis states \cite{cohen-tannoudji_atom-photon_1998, nielsen_quantum_2011, gardiner_quantum_2015, breuer_theory_2007}, corresponding to a non-unitary operator acting \textit{only} on the basis states participating in the transitions.
+A noise process resulting from interactions with an environment may induce one or more transitions between a system's basis states~\cite{cohen-tannoudji_atom-photon_1998, nielsen_quantum_2011, gardiner_quantum_2015, breuer_theory_2007}, corresponding to a non-unitary operator acting \textit{only} on the basis states participating in the transitions.
 An important observation is that the number of transitions induced by a unique noise process is inversely correlated with a code's ability to protect against such a process.

 For example, ladder-type photon loss or gain errors of a harmonic oscillator induce the maximum (infinite) number of transitions, and numerous well-performing bosonic codes can protect against such processes \eczoo{oscillators}.
-On the other hand, a native anharmonicity in the system makes it possible for the environment to resolve some of these transitions into distinguishable processes, inducing noise that is uncorrectable by such codes \cite[Sec.
+On the other hand, a native anharmonicity in the system makes it possible for the environment to resolve some of these transitions into distinguishable processes, inducing noise that is uncorrectable by such codes~\cite[Sec.
 VIII]{albert_performance_2018}.